radiantearth/stac-spec/best-practices.md

 ### Dynamic Catalogs

-Dynamic STAC Catalogs are those that generate their JSON responses programmatically instead of relying on a set of already defined files.
-Typically a dynamic catalog implements the full [STAC API](https://github.com/radiantearth/stac-api-spec) which enables search of the Items indexed.
-The `/` endpoint returns the exact same STAC Catalog structure as a static catalog, enabling the same discovery from people browsing and search engines crawling.
-Dynamic API's that just seek to expose some data can also choose to not implement `/search` and only link to their data from the `/` endpoint.
+A dynamic catalog is implemented in software as a RESTful API, following the same specified JSON structure for Items, Catalogs and Collections.
+Its structure and responses are usually generated dynamically, instead of relying on a set of already defined files.
+But the result is the same, enabling the same discovery from people browsing and search engines crawling.
+It generally indexes data for efficient responses, and aims to be easy for existing APIs to implement as a more standard interface for clients to consume.
+A dynamic catalog will sometimes be populated by a static catalog, or at least may have a 'backup' of its fields stored as a cached static catalog.

+Dynamic Catalogs often also implement the [STAC API](https://github.com/radiantearth/stac-api-spec/) specification, that responds to search queries (like give me all imagery in Oahu gathered on January 15, 2017).
+But they are not required to, one can have a dynamic service that only implements the core STAC specification, and is crawled by STAC API implementations that provide 'search'.
 For example a Content Management Service like Drupal or an Open Data Catalog like CKAN could choose to expose its content as linked STAC Items by implementing a dynamic catalog.

 One benefit of a dynamic catalog is that it can generate various 'views' of the catalog, exposing the same `Items` in different sub-catalog organization structures.
 For example one catalog could divide sub-catalogs by date and another by